Perl-Hadoop/Thrift-API-HiveClient2/README.md

 Distribution is generated using Dist::Zilla.
 To create the tarball for this distribution, run dzil build in the base directory.

-(c) 2013 Booking.com & David Morel.
+© 2013 Booking.com and David Morel.

-Some parts are (c) R.Scaffidi.
+Some parts are © R.Scaffidi.

-Hive Thrift interface files are (c) 2013 The Apache Software Foundation.
+Hive Thrift interface files are © 2013 The Apache Software Foundation.